azyablov/sros_bng_observability/README.md

 # Introduction

 ## Overview
 This repository contains `clab` that implements *MAG-Integrated (Multi-Access Gateway) / BNG (Broadband Network Gateway)* test-bed and collects telemetry, events and state data from a *BNG*, aggregation and core network elements via *SROS MDM* interfaces and syslog channels.
-For the sake of simplicity, we are going to refer to the *BNG* as a *MAG* in this document, as a term reflecting better the modern nature of this NE Function in a network.
+For the sake of simplicity, we are going to refer to the *BNG* as a *MAG* in this document, as the term reflecting better the modern nature of this NE Function in a network.

 The lab is designed to be used for demonstration and testing purposes only.
 It is not intended to be used in production environments.

 Our immediate objectives are to show how *MAG*  telemetry data can be collected and visualized using open-source tools such as `Prometheus`, `Grafana`, `Fluent Bit`, `Loki`, `gNMIc`, `Smokeping` and `Alertmanager`.
 The lab also includes a *BNG Blaster*, which is a traffic generator that can be used to generate traffic on the *MAG*  devices.
 The lab is designed to be easy to use and can be deployed using `Containerlab`.
 The goal is to create a simple observability concept solution for *MAG*  devices that can be used in lab environments and testbeds.
 For the full-blown solution please refer to the official Nokia representatives.